What to do if your housing benefit stops

 When the council can end your claim

-The council can stop your housing benefit payments if you do not provide the information they ask for within 1 month.
+The council can close your housing benefit claim if you do not give them the information they ask for within 1 month.

-Tell the council if you cannot get the evidence they ask for.
-They might suggest other acceptable documents.
+Tell the council if you cannot get the evidence they want.
+They might suggest other documents.

-For example, if you don't have a tenancy agreement, you can still show evidence of rent payments.
+For example, if you do not have a tenancy agreement, you can still show that you pay your rent.

-The council can also stop your housing benefit if you no longer qualify following a change.
+The council can also stop your housing benefit if you should not get it any more.
+For example, if you get a job that pays more.

-Your housing benefit will usually stop if you claim universal credit.
+Your housing benefit usually stops if you claim universal credit.

 Most working age people cannot make a new claim for housing benefit.